swan-io/chicane/docs/docs/router.md

 ## Router.\{RouteName\}

 The Router has one per route.
-Takes the route params (if it has some), and returns a build URL.
+Takes the route params (if it has some), and returns a built URL.

 - `params`: Required params for the route.